edfus/stream-editor/README.md

 You can specify a truthy `isFullReplacement` to perform a full replacment instead.

-### Updating content of files in streaming fashion.
+### Substituting texts within files in streaming fashion

 This package will create readable and writable streams connected to a single file at the same time, while disallowing any write operations to advance further than the current reading index.
 This feature is based on [rw-stream](https://github.com/signicode/rw-stream)'s great work.